Nodrev/bgfx-android-activity/README.md

 **Remark**: Although those build instructions assume a linux platform to generate the APKs, the used tools are available for OSX and MSWindows.
 As a result, the specified commands should be easily adapted to work for those platforms.

-## Find the Android platform number of your target
+## Determine minimum target

+By default, `bgfx` targets android API 24 (Android Nougat 7.0).
+So, if you have a phone or a tablet which runs an older Android version, you'll need to target the corresponding API number.

-Find the android version of the target phone or tablet, convert it to API level using this page: https://source.android.com/source/build-numbers
+Determine the minimal android version you wish to support, and get the corresponding API level using this page: https://source.android.com/source/build-numbers

-*Example: my phone runs Android 6.0.1, the platform number is 23*
+*Example: my phone runs Android Marshmallow 6.0.1, the platform number is 23*

 ## Android Studio 3.2